Albert0i/probabilistic-data-structure/README.2.md

 ### Probabilistic Data Structure (Part 2/3)

 #### Prologue
-**Enough is enough!** I am a software developer NOT mathematician...
+A: **Enough is enough!** I am a software developer NOT mathematician...
 What *the dickens* have to learn the inner workings of PDS?

-Things never go smooth in life, my son.
+B: Things never go smooth in life, my son.
 Even a little drizzle can save many grains.
 Chances are these trivial techniques may of great help in your future career, who knows?

 #### I. Project setup